 The Marks of a Spiritual Leader

 Biblical spiritual leadership contains an inner circle and an outer circle.
 The inner circle of spiritual leadership is that sequence of events in the human soul that must happen if anyone is to get to first base in spiritual leadership.
 These are the absolute bare essentials.
-They are things that all Christians must attain in some degree, and when they are attained with high fervor and deep conviction they very often lead one into strong leadership.
+They are things that all Christians must attain in some degree and, when they are attained with high fervor and deep conviction, they very often lead one into strong leadership.
 In the outer circle are qualities that characterize both spiritual and non-spiritual leaders.
-What I would like to try to do now in this paper is simply explain and illustrate these qualities on the inner circle and the outer circle.
+What I would like to try to do now in this article is simply explain and illustrate these qualities of the inner circle and the outer circle.

 The Inner Circle of Spiritual Leadership

 The ultimate goal of all spiritual leadership is that other people might come to glorify God; that is, might so feel and think and act as to magnify the true character of God.
 According to Matthew 5:14–16, one of the crucial means by which a Christian leader brings other people to glorify God is by being a person who loves both friend and foe.

 “You are the light of the world.
 A city set on a hill cannot be hidden.
 Nor do people light a lamp and put it under a basket, but on a stand, and it gives light to all in the house.
 In the same way, let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven.”